AndreasHefti/flyKo/README.md

           ff_Tint(1f, 1f, 1f, .5f)
       }

-      // add an animation component to the entity that defines a value based animation
+      // add an animation component to the entity that defines an animation based on
-      // and is bound to the value of the alpha value of the sprites tint color property.
+      // the alpha value of the color property of the sprite.
       //
-      // Animations normally can work for itself and live in the AnimationSystem.
+      // Animations normally can work for itself and lifes in the AnimationSystem.
 But if
       // a property of an Entity-Component like ESprite defines a property value adapter,
-      // an animation can be bound to this property to affecting the value of the property directly. ff_With(EAnimation) {
+      // an animation can be bound to this property directly to affecting the value of the property. ff_With(EAnimation) {

           // with an active easing animation on the sprite alpha blending value...